abelmartin/mmr/README.md

 * Much like creating a new object and pushing it onto an array your scope knows about, you need to explicitily splice deleted objects out of your arrays for the DOM to update correctly.

+* I have a strong feeling [AngularUI](http://angular-ui.github.com/) is going to play a part in the final implementation.
+Keyboard bind events and GoogleMap integrations could be really cool to use.